 When weighing the potential risks and harm, ethical considerations focus on the encounter between the researcher and the subject, which can include unanticipated factors.

-A statement on the ethics of a research design, regardless of the discipline in question, must be requested from the University of Helsinki Ethical Review Board in the Humanities and Social and Behavioural Sciences if the study meets certain requirements specified by the Finnish Advisory Board on Research Integrity.
+A statement on the ethics of a research design, regardless of the discipline in question, must be requested from the Research Ethics Committee in the Humanities and Social and Behavioural Sciences if the study meets certain requirements specified by the Finnish Advisory Board on Research Integrity.

 These research settings are described in the next section of this page titled "These research settings require ethical review".